sprblm/dots-patterns/patterns/address/index.md

 ### The Design Problem

 In a centralized world, it's assumed that other users are mediated through the same service.
-For example, my handle (e.g., @okdistribute) on Twitter is displayed the same to everyone else on Twitter.
+For example, my handle on Twitter is displayed the same to everyone else on Twitter.
 There is a global Twitter database of these handles, and no one can use the same as someone else.
 If I change my handle, it might be difficult for others to find me unless I tell them my new name.

-In a decentralized world, users may not be connecting to you from the exact same service or application that you are.
-Data can be hosted by different parties, and handles could be displayed differently depending on the application or service each person is using to connect.
-There may also be many different databases that guide what names are available or not, leading to two users to have the same username.
-Because of this, a username alone is often not sufficient to understand who you're talking to.
+In a decentralized world, users may not be connecting to each other from the exact same service that you are.
+Data can be hosted by different services, and handles could be displayed differently depending on the application each person is using to connect.
+Because of this, a handle alone is often not sufficient to understand who you're talking to.

 ### The Design Solution